Chart Color Schemes

 AreaSearch analysis indicates Blacktown (East) - Kings Park maintains employment conditions that align with national benchmarks

-In June 2025, 10,828 residents were employed, with an unemployment rate of 4.4%, 0.2% higher than Greater Sydney's rate of 4.2%.
-Workforce participation was at par with Greater Sydney's 60.0%.
-Employment is concentrated in health care & social assistance, transport, postal & warehousing, and retail trade.
-The area specializes in transport, postal & warehousing, with an employment share 2.3 times the regional level, while professional & technical services show lower representation at 6.5% compared to the regional average of 11.5%.
+The unemployment rate was 0.1% higher than Greater Sydney's rate of 4.2%, but workforce participation was equal at 60.0%.
+Major employment sectors were health care & social assistance, transport, postal & warehousing, and retail trade.
+Notably, transport, postal & warehousing had an employment share 2.3 times the regional level.
+Conversely, professional & technical services showed lower representation at 6.5% compared to the regional average of 11.5%.

 Frequently Asked Questions - Employment